isomerpages/csc-corp/_who-we-are/Organisational Structure.md

 <details>
 	<summary>Institute for Learning Technologies</summary>
-	<p class="Accordion-Paragraph">Provide a WOG learning platform and promote the use of technology for competency development and upskilling of public service officers.</p>
+	<p class="Accordion-Paragraph">Provide a Whole-of-Government learning platform and promote the use of technology for competency development and upskilling of public service officers.</p>
 	</details>

 <details><summary>Institute of Public Administration and Management</summary><p class="Accordion-Paragraph">Build capabilities in the areas of service management and delivery, strategic human resource management, public finance and law, public service foundational competencies and enforcement practices.